isaacs/pointer-set/README.md

 set the number value between `0` and `2**32` stored at the apporpriate address to the provided value.

+### `store.raw8(pointer: Pointer, field: FieldName<R>): Uint8Array`

+Specify one of the names provided in the `rawFields` list, and get an editable 4-byte Uint8Array view of the underlying bytes.

+### `store.raw8(pointer: Pointer, field: FieldName<R>, val: Uint8Array): Uint8Array`

+Specify one of the names provided in the `rawFields` list, and set the bytes to those specified in the supplied 4-byte Uint8Array.
+Returns an editable 4-byte Uint8Array view of the underlying bytes.

+### `store.raw16(pointer: Pointer, field: FieldName<R>): Uint16Array`

+Specify one of the names provided in the `rawFields` list, and get an editable 2-word Uint16Array view of the underlying bytes.

+### `store.raw16(pointer: Pointer, field: FieldName<R>, val: Uint16Array): Uint16Array`

+Specify one of the names provided in the `rawFields` list, and set the bytes to those specified in the supplied 2-word Uint16Array.
+Returns an editable 2-word Uint16Array view of the underlying bytes.

+### `store.raw32(pointer: Pointer, field: FieldName<R>): Uint32Array`

+Specify one of the names provided in the `rawFields` list, and get an editable 1-word Uint32Array view of the underlying bytes.

+### `store.raw32(pointer: Pointer, field: FieldName<R>, val: Uint32Array): Uint32Array`

+Specify one of the names provided in the `rawFields` list, and set the bytes to those specified in the supplied 1-word Uint32Array.
+Returns an editable 1-word Uint32Array view of the underlying bytes.

 ### `store.rawAll(pointer: Pointer) => raws`

 Get all the raw values as a JavaScript object, where the keys are